-a) Introduction: As members of the University community, all faculty, staff, students, members of the Board of Trustees, University officers, and affiliates are responsible for sustaining the highest ethical standards of this institution, and of the broader community in which we function.
-The University values honesty, integrity, fairness, and responsible stewardship, and strives to integrate these values into all that we do, as reflected in the Faculty Manual, Student Code of Conduct, Administrative Policies and Procedures, and all other University policies.
-This Code of Conduct is intended to provide an overarching general statement that supplements, but does not replace, existing University policies and codes.
-Other University policies and codes provide more specific guidance and must be used as appropriate.
+Introduction: As members of the University community, all faculty, staff, students, members of the Board of Trustees, University officers, and affiliates are responsible for upholding the institution's and community's highest ethical standards.
+As reflected in the Faculty Manual, Student Code of Conduct, Administrative Policies and Procedures, and all other University policies, the University is committed to integrating honesty, integrity, fairness, and responsible stewardship into all that we do.
+This Code of Conduct is intended to provide an overarching general statement that supplements existing University policies and codes but does not replace them.
+Other University policies and codes offer more specific guidance and must be applied as necessary.

-b) Purpose: In this spirit, this Code of Conduct (the Code) is a shared statement of our commitment to upholding the ethical, professional and legal standards we use as the basis for our daily and long-term decisions and behavior.
-We will all be cognizant of, and comply with, the relevant policies, standards, laws, and regulations that guide our efforts.
-We are each individually accountable for our own actions and, as members of the University Community, are collectively accountable for maintaining these standards and for compliance with all applicable laws and policies.
+Purpose: In this spirit, this Code of Conduct (the Code) is a shared declaration of our dedication to upholding the ethical, professional, and legal standards that guide our daily and long-term decisions and conduct.
+We will all be aware of and adhere to the pertinent policies, standards, laws, and regulations that govern our actions.
+Individually, we are responsible for our actions, and collectively, as members of the University Community, we are responsible for upholding these standards and complying with all applicable laws and policies.